snubwoody/wakunguma.com/src/articles/web-apps.md

 Creating websites, is often just simpler that creating apps, you could get a decent website up and running overnight.
 An app, on the other hand, that's doubtful.

+### Seamless updates
 Deploying is also just much easier for webapps, just (re-)deploy the app to the server and all users simultaneously have the new updated version.
 Deploying a new native app involved multiple distribution channels, multiple stores and certification periods this can take days or weeks.

+Updates for apps can be quite a convoluted process, if you published to an app store, you have to submit your app for verification, this can take a few hours to a few weeks.
+Or if you app uses installers like `msi` then it will have to manually update itself or uses will have to install new updates every time one comes out.

 ## But I like native

+Native apps usually feel better and more responsive than web apps although this is subjective.
+Native apps like Excel (written in C++) feel more responsive than Notion.

+### Performance
+A native app will usually have better performance that an equivalent web app written in Electron or otherwise framework using a WebView.
+All web apps have the overhead of of a web view plus all the other browser technologies running.
+With native apps you only pay for what you use.

 ## Privacy
 Website are not private.
 Apps can be private although you can't be 100% certain but if you care about privacy